Just like with dashboards, queries contain interactivity tools to help you and your viewers analyze and modify results.

 Interacting with queries

-You can use the decompose interaction to slice only a selected data points by additional attributes.
+Use the decompose interaction to slice only selected data points by additional attributes.

 For example, if you're measuring # Tickets per Year (Ticket Created), and you select to decompose the 2014 year data point by Requester Name, your query frame would resemble the image below.

 If you do not want your attributes to move to Filters, you can check Keep original element on axis.
 Your attributes remain in their original positions with only the values from the data range selected.

 By default viewers can select any attribute in your dataset as the axis of analysis.
 You can restrict the available attributes in Chart configuration > Decompose type.